muhammadasif-wd/typescript/README.md

-# Typescript installation and ready process for start a new project
+# Setting Up a New TypeScript Project

 This guide will walk you through the process of setting up TypeScript for a new project.
 It covers TypeScript installation, creating a basic project structure, running TypeScript code, and configuring your development environment.